 Child Find Identification

 The Snoqualmie Valley School District is committed to identifying and evaluating all students residing within the district boundaries that may be in need of special education services.
 Any child brought to the attention of the school district between the ages of birth through 21, with a suspected disability, residing within the district boundaries will be evaluated and if qualified will be provided with the opportunity for free appropriate public education.
-Contact Nancy Meeks, Director of Student Services, for further information.Drug Free Schools
+Contact our Student Services department (425-831-8015), for further information.Drug Free Schools